br1ttle/dotfiles/README.md

 ## kitty
 My terminal emulator.
 Fast, configurable, has image preview functionality and also provides some tiling management.

-Here, I am leveraging kitty's window split to keep a tmux session on the top half of my vertical monitor with the lf file manager on the bottom half.
+Here I am leveraging kitty's window split to keep a tmux session on the top half of the screen with the lf file manager on the bottom half.
 I do this because I cannot run lf with image previews in tmux.

 ![kitty](img/kitty.png)